xiaobo-liu/xiaobo-liu.github.io/_pages/software.md

 Arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.</li>

 <li> <a href="https://github.com/xiaobo-liu/mp-spalg"><b>mp-spalg</b></a><br>
-A multiprecision Schur--Parlett algorithm for computing matrix functions without using derivatives of the underlying function.</li>
+A multiprecision Schur--Parlett algorithm for computing matrix functions without using the derivatives.</li>

 </ul>